ml4drug-book/ml4drug-book.github.io/call.md

 ## (A) Original Research Track

-This track calls for 4-page paper (reference not included) of high-quality contributions from AI applications to all fields of scientific discovery, ranging from physics, biology, chemistry, earth science, environmental science, mechanical science, aerospace science, management science, agricultural science, material science, nuclear science etc. Appendix is optional, but reviewers are not required to read.
+This track calls for 4-page paper (references not included) of high-quality contributions from AI applications to all fields of scientific discovery, ranging from physics, biology, chemistry, earth science, environmental science, mechanical science, aerospace science, management science, agricultural science, material science, nuclear science etc. Appendix is optional, but reviewers are not required to read.

 Example topics include (but not limited to):
 - Learning physical dynamics from data